 For these reasons, version control is used to keep track of the various versions of the library.
 In fact, there are two layers of version control used - one is a fine-grain control used in development of the library and then there is a second level which is relevant to users of the library.

-The library is maintained in a CVS repository for development purposes.
-This allows every modification to every file in the library to be tracked and versioned.
-It means that any version of the software at any date since the CVS repository was created can be reproduced.
-For example, if I wished to use the version that was current on 1 April 2002, I can do that.
+The library is maintained in a Subversion (SVN) repository for development purposes.
+The SVN repository is stored on the SourceForge servers and can be browsed via the SourceForge Website.
+The use of version control allows every modification to every file in the library to be tracked and logged.
+It means that any version of the software at any date since the SVN repository was created can be reproduced by anyone, since the repository is publically accessible (for read-only access anyway).
+For example, if I wished to use the version that was current on 1 April 2012, I can do that.

-The CVS repository is tagged every time I make an official user release.
-For example, the current version of the library at the time of writing has the tag "stlplus-03-00".
-This means that checking out on this tag will give you the user's version 3.0 of the library - see below for more on user versions.
+The SVN repository is tagged every time I make an official user release.
+For example, the current version of the library at the time of writing has the tag "stlplus3-03-14".
+The tags are found in the "tags" directory of the SVN repository.
+This means that checking out a tag will give you the user's version (in this case 3.14) of the library - see below for more on user versions.

 The process that I use for making releases is as follows:

-I develop new features on a development copy of the library.
-This is known as the "latest" copy.
+I develop new features on a copy of the SVN trunk of the library.
+This is known as the "development" copy.
 When I am satisfied that this version has reached a level of stability that makes it a candidate for an official release, I freeze the source code and make an official release of it.
+I do this by zipping up a downloadable copy of the code as well as tagging it in the SVN repository.
 This is the end of development for that version number excepting minor bug-fixes.
+If you want a copy of an official release you can get a copy by either downloading the zip file or checking out the tag from the SVN repository.

 Once an official release is made, the version number of the development copy of the library is incremented.
 This results in a new version which has not been released officially yet.
 This becomes the new development version which I will then use to develop more features or packages.
-Nevertheless, if you want the very latest copy of STLplus, you can get a copy of this version by obtaining the "latest" version.
+If you want the very latest copy of STLplus, you can get a copy of this version by obtaining the "trunk" version from the SVN repository.
 Bear in mind that this version can change a lot because it is the development version.
-It can also get broken because of mistakes on my part.
+It can also get broken because of ongoing work on my part.
 Therefore, if you don't want to be affected by these changes, stick to an official release.
-For example, at the time of writing, version 3.0 was the last official release and so the development copy is version 3.1.
+For example, at the time of writing, version 3.14 was the last official release and so the development copy is version 3.15.